divekarshubham/DistributedDatabaseManager/README.md

 //validate the transaction
 if(valid){
     commit(T)
+    Print T commits
 }
 else{
     abort(T)
+    Print T aborts
 }

 for commit(T):
-vars = get all locked variables for T update all available corresponding sites with above vars release all locks remove T from waitForGraph
+vars = get all locked variables for T update all available corresponding sites with above vars and set wasDown[vars] to false release all locks remove T from waitForGraph
 Parse(vars)